Quantifying Non-Abelian Stability in Majorana Qubits through Rabi Beating Signatures

-\textit{Introduction.} Majorana zero modes (MZMs) in topological superconductors have garnered significant attention in the condensed matter physics community over the past two decades due to their potential for topological quantum computation\cite{kitaev, nayak, Ivanov, alicea3, Fu, sau, fujimoto, sato, alicea2, lut, kou, deng, das1, hao1, Marcus, deng2, perge, Yaz2, PJJ1, PJJ2, QZB1,QZB2}.
-Unlike traditional fermions or bosons, MZMs exhibit non-Abelian statistics, meaning that exchanging two MZMs results in a nontrivial rotation of their quantum states.
-Crucially, performing two consecutive exchanges in different sequences can lead to distinct final states.
-This property enables MZMs to serve as the fundamental building blocks for topological quantum gates\cite{kitaev, nayak,Ivanov, alicea3}, making them highly promising candidates for quantum qubits.
-However, the emergence of trivial Andreev bound states (ABSs) in topological superconductors poses a significant challenge to the realization of robust quantum computation\cite{Jie1, brouwer, Aguado,AguadoN,ABSM,Moore,ChunXiao1,Aguado2,Wimmer,Tewari, 075161, 184520, 035312, 155314,075416,054510,013377}.
-These ABSs, which are easily induced by inhomogeneous potentials or disorder, are difficult to suppress with current nanotechnological methods\cite{ABS1, ABS2, ABS3,ABSM1, ABS4, ABS5, ABS6, ABS7,ABS8, ABS9, Klinovaja,MR1,MR2}.
-As a result, mitigating the influence of ABSs has become a central issue in the field.
+\textit{Introduction.} Majorana zero modes (MZMs) in topological superconductors (TS) have garnered significant attention in the condensed matter physics community over the past two decades due to their potential for topological quantum computation\cite{kitaev, nayak, Ivanov, alicea3, Fu, sau, fujimoto, sato, alicea2, lut, kou, deng, das1, hao1, Marcus, deng2, perge, Yaz2, PJJ1, PJJ2, QZB1,QZB2}.
+Unlike conventional fermions or bosons, MZMs obey non-Abelian statistics, whereby braiding operations implement nontrivial unitary transformations on the quantum state, forming the basis of topological quantum computation\cite{kitaev, nayak, Ivanov, alicea3}.
+However, the emergence of trivial Andreev bound states (ABSs) in proximitized nanowires poses a critical challenge to realizing topological quantum computation\cite{Jie1, brouwer, Aguado, AguadoN, ABSM, Moore, ChunXiao1, Aguado2, Wimmer, Tewari, 075161, 184520, 035312, 155314, 075416, 054510, 013377}.
+These ABSs, which can be induced by inhomogeneous potentials or disorder, are difficult to eliminate using existing nanofabrication techniques\cite{ABS1, ABS2, ABS3, ABSM1, ABS4, ABS5, ABS6, ABS7, ABS8, ABS9, Klinovaja, MR1, MR2}.
+Consequently, understanding and mitigating their impact has become a central focus of the field.